anubhavyadav/Caxuo_PICshark/README.md

 > The interface is divided into four intuitive sections:
 > 1. 📂 **Status Bar and Progress Bar** — Notify you about Steps to be taken and progress during export
 > 2. 📂 **File List** — Add, remove or rearrange your Images in the list
-> 3. ⚙️ **Process Selection and Preferences Panel** — Choose from Compress, Watermark, Resize, Convert, and Combine and then Adjust process-specific options
+> 3. ⚙️ **Process Selection and Preferences Panel** — Choose from Compress, Watermark, Scale, Format and Combine.
+Then Adjust process-specific options
 > 4. 📤 **Export** — Choose output folder and start processing by pressing Export button

 ---